adkinsrs/sadkins_site/misc.md

   * I actually read this in college, and quite enjoyed it.
 Bought it a few years ago to read again because it felt like a re-read.
   * I also read the entire book today.
 Waiting around in jury duty will compell you to do that.
 * Apr 11 - The Hunt for Red October - Tom Clancy
+* May 8 - Digital Minimalism - Cal Newport

 ## 2021